saras152/myBehavioralCloningProject/README.md

 The model has been able to successfully run the car in the simulator in autonomous environment.
 I have tested the model with simulator on track 1 with different resolutions and it worked equally well.

+It is interesting to note that I tried running the car in autonomous mode at 30 mph limit, instead of the given 9 mph limit.
+Car was able to drive well within the drivable limits of the road, but it wanders a lot from the center.
+This behaviour is due to the fact that the steering angle is implemented with only Proportional controller and is marginally stable.
+Further increase in speed limit will set the car off-road.
+To eliminate this behaviour, a PI (proportional-integral) or PID (proportional-integral-derivarive) control for steering angles need to be implemented with the coefficients tuned for safely turning at the sharp curves.